Multi-Role Ecosystem

 User Understanding

-Users could identify their active role within seconds, reducing errors and confusion across contexts.
+Users could identify their active role within seconds, reducing errors across contexts.

 Team Alignment